tek/helic/readme.md

 $ systemctl --user start helic
 ```

-Globally enabled SystemD user services are started for all users on login.
+Globally enabled `systemd` user services are started for all users on login.
 To prevent that, you can set the module option `services.helic.user = "myuser"`.

 ## Without Nix